rmfatemi/synflood-attack-detection/README.md

 attack on the victim machine.

 In the output, we log the system behaviour every 3 seconds.
 If an attack is detected, the system outputs the time of the attack as well as it’s source.
-Below, you can see a part of a sample output.